-- Submit an accurate and complete Division II Code of Conduct Form before the start of the first competition of the championship. - Cooperate and participate in game ceremonies, team meetings, community engagement and championship events. - Discuss misconduct and possible consequences with all members of the travel party. - Have an administrator or designee present at all competitions. - Communicate issues and concerns in an honest and timely manner with NCAA staff. - Follow team, university and NCAA guidelines throughout all championship-related activities. - Be respectful of other participants, spectators, coaches, administrators and other individuals at the championship site. - Abide by state and federal laws and facility requirements throughout the championship event. - Display acceptable behavior on and off the playing field to ensure a positive experience for all participants.
+- Submit an accurate and complete Division II Code of Conduct Form before the start of the first competition of the championship. - Cooperate and participate in game ceremonies, team meetings, community engagement and championship events. - Discuss misconduct and possible consequences with all members of the travel party. - Have an administrator or designee present at all competitions. - Communicate issues and concerns in an honest and timely manner with NCAA staff. - · Follow team, university and NCAA guidelines throughout all championship-related activities. - Be respectful of other participants, spectators, coaches, administrators and other individuals at the championship site. - Abide by federal, state and local laws and regulations and facility requirements throughout the championship event. - Display acceptable behavior on and off the playing field to ensure a positive experience for all participants.